wad4444/WCS/docs/docs/statuses/create-a-status.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

 *Status Effects* in **WCS** are classes that represent *side-effects*.
-The usage is very similar to skills, you also *define their behaviour* with overriding *default methods*.
-They also provide *useful tooling* for manipulating *roblox humanoid stats*, e.g: setting the walkspeed when the player should be stunned.
+The usage is very similar to skills, you also *define their behavior by* overriding *default methods*.
+They also provide *useful tooling* for manipulating *roblox humanoid stats*, e.g, setting the walkspeed when the player should be stunned.

 Let's register a simple status effect: